Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 2. Unique appearance

-This fluffy plumage, dark skin, blue earlobes, and feathered feet set them apart and make them highly sought after by poultry enthusiasts.
+This fluffy plumage, dark skin, blue earlobes, and feathered feet set them apart and makes them highly sought after by poultry enthusiasts.
 Raising Silkie chickens can be a rewarding experience simply for the joy of observing their captivating and unusual appearance.

 3. Excellent mothers